Resource

+Definition of size asymmetry

+Resource competition can vary from completely symmetric (all individuals receive the same amount of resources, irrespective of their size, known also as scramble competition) to perfectly size symmetric (all individuals exploit the same amount of resource per unit biomass) to absolutely size asymmetric (the largest individuals exploit all the available resource).

 Economic versus biological

 There are three fundamental differences between economic versus ecological views: 1) the economic resource definition is human-centered (anthropocentric) and the biological or ecological resource definition is nature-centered (biocentric or ecocentric); 2) the economic view includes desire along with necessity, whereas the biological view is about basic biological needs; and 3) economic systems are based on markets of currency exchanged for goods and services, whereas biological systems are based on natural processes of growth, maintenance, and reproduction.

 Computer resources

 A computer resource is any physical or virtual component of limited availability within a computer or information management system.
 Computer resources include means for input, processing, output, communication, and storage.

 Natural

 Natural resources are derived from the environment.
-Many natural resources are essential for human survival, while others are used for satisfying human desire.
-Conservation is management of natural resources with the goal of sustainability.
+Many natural resources are essential for human survival, while others are used to satisfy human desire.
+Conservation is the management of natural resources with the goal of sustainability.
 Natural resources may be further classified in different ways.

-Resources can be categorized on the basis of origin:
+Resources can be categorized based on origin: